sconover/wrong/README.markdown

 ### Aliases ###

 An end to the language wars!
 Name your "assert" and "deny" methods anything you want.

-In your code, use `Wrong.config.alias_assert` and `Wrong.config.alias_deny`, and in your `.wrong` file, use Here are some suggestions:
+* In your code, use `Wrong.config.alias_assert` and `Wrong.config.alias_deny`
+* In your `.wrong` file, put `alias_assert :expect` on a line by itself

+Here are some suggestions:

     alias_assert :expect
     alias_assert :should # This looks nice in RSpec